Dev-iL/streamlit-ldap-authenticator/README.md

 ### Version 0.2.1

 - Fix cannot login if encryptor module is provided.
-- Fix cookie auto renewal not working when no additionalCheck parameter is provided.
+- Fix cookie auto-renewal not working when no additionalCheck parameter is provided.

 ### Version 0.2.2